On this page

 If you are involved in a disagreement, you may approach a Disputes Committee.
 All heat suppliers must be registered with such a Disputes Committee.

-If you supply heat to consumers or to small businesses with a maximum connection of 100 Kilowatt, you must comply with several requirements under the Heating Act.
-You must:
+If you supply heat to consumers or to small businesses with a maximum connection of 100 Kilowatt, under the Heating Act you must:

-- register as heat supplier (Dutch) with the Netherlands Authority for Consumers and Markets (ACM)
+- register as heat supplier (in Dutch) with the Netherlands Authority for Consumers and Markets (ACM)

 - comply with the maximum ACM rates

-- find out whether you need a permit from ACM for the supply of heat
+- find out whether you need a permit from ACM to supply heat

 Reference values heating equipment

-The Heating Regulation (based on the Heating Act) sets reference values for heat distribution equipment (Dutch) in order to establish maximum prices.
+The Heating Regulation (based on the Heating Act) sets reference values for heat distribution equipment (in Dutch) in order to establish maximum prices.